nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > Icons used in this guide:
 >
-> This guide uses blocks of text with icons to denote certain warnings, notes and extra features.
+> This guide uses blocks of text with icons to denote certain warnings and notes.
 >
 > 💡 refers to an important note
 >